Ghosn’s journey: Star auto executive to masked suspect

 Alighting from the tiny, non-descript van used to convey him out of the detention center, having shed his mask and hat, Ghosn smiled.

-Associated Press writers Yuri Kageyama in Tokyo and Sylvie Corbet in Paris contributed to this report.
+Associated Press writers Yuri Kageyama in Tokyo and Jeffrey Schaeffer, Elaine Ganley and Sylvie Corbet in Paris contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.